Felix Non- Indian Scholarship

 - The assessment of your application will be based on the information provided in your scholarship application and in your on-line admission application for admission.
 Selectors will be looking at the degree results and also at academic references, statement and other relevant information.

 - Only those who have been accepted for admission will be considered for short listing by the SOAS Selection Panel.
-Shortlisting at SOAS will take place in early March 2016
+Shortlisting at SOAS will take place in March 2017

 Scholarship Application Deadline